patrikroy/FileToVox-LazyGUI/README.md

 # FileToVox-LazyGUI
-A minimal GUI for Zarbuz's FileToVox
+A minimal GUI* for Zarbuz's FileToVox

+* Graphical User Interface